whyliuxing/reverse-engineering-journal/README.md

 * To look at instructions starting from pc for stripped binary in gdb: x/14i $pc
 * Set hardware breakpoint in GDB: hbreak
 * Set watchpoint in GDB: watch only break on write, rwatch break on read, awatch break on read/write
+* ASLR is turned off by default in GDB.
+To turn it on: set disable-randomization off

 [Go to Top](#table-of-contents-)